utk-cs340-fall22/project-ideas/ekell.md

 ## Summary

-This project would be an application that automates many aspects of a restuarant in order to increase profit and efficiency.
+This project would be an application that automates many aspects of a restaurant to increase profit and efficiency.
 The application would create a centralized way to organize the restaurant and visualize things, such as inventory, sales, and scheduling.
-Long-term, this application would maximize productivity and create a better work-flow for the restaurant.
+Long-term, this application would maximize productivity and create a better workflow for the restaurant.

 ## Problem Solved

-This application would allow restuarant owners to better visualize and organize their business.
-Additionaly, the application would remove the need to keep all records and information on-hand, and it would grant more insight on the success of the restuarant.
+This application would allow restaurant owners to better visualize and organize their business.
+Additionally, the application would remove the need to keep all records and information on-hand, and it would grant more insight on the success of the restaurant.

 ## Major Features